 What are the consequences of hypocritically judging others?
 Carefully read the passage I placed at the beginning of this chapter.
 (Luke 6:36-38) The parallel passage is Matthew 7:1-5

-Judge not, that you be not judged.
-For with the judgment you pronounce you will be judged, and with the measure you use it will be measured to you.
-Why do you see the speck that is in your brother’s eye, but do not notice the log that is in your own eye?
-Or how can you say to your brother, ‘Let me take the speck out of your eye,’ when there is the log in your own eye?
-You hypocrite, first take the log out of your own eye, and then you will see clearly to take the speck out of your brother’s eye.
-(Matthew 7:1-5).
+1 “Do not judge, so that you will not be judged.
+2 For with what judgment you judge, you will be judged; and with what measure you measure, it will be measured to you.
+3 And why do you look at the speck that is in your brother’s eye, but do not notice the log that is in your own eye?
+4 Or how can you say to your brother, ‘Let me take the speck out of your eye,’ and behold, the log is in your own eye?
+5 You hypocrite, first take the log out of your own eye, and then you will see clearly to take the speck out of your brother’s eye.
+Matthew 7:1-5 (LSB)

 For a proper understanding of both passages, we must put them in context.
 Both are the words of Jesus during His “Sermon on the Mount.”
 We find “The Beatitudes” in Matthew 5:3-12 and Luke 6:20-23.
 The rest of Jesus’ sermon in these passages is a detailed account of the Christlike character of those who attain the standard in “The Beatitudes” contrasted against our “Natural Man” character.
 In other words, only the Christlike character is not hypocritical.